polkadot-fellows/RFCs/text/0166-snowbridge-emergency-pause-pallet.md

 A permissionless DOT deposit triggers a complete Snowbridge halt, in response to possible exploit (stop new activity while investigating) and active exploits (attacker is actively draining value).

+### Halt and resolution authority

+Authority is deliberately split: anyone can halt, only OpenGov can resolve.
+The halt is permissionless, gated only by a large slashable deposit.
+An emergency stop has to be fast and open to whoever spots an exploit, so putting it behind a privileged origin would reintroduce the latency this proposal exists to remove, and the deposit deters griefing (lost if the halt was malicious, returned if genuine).

+Resolution, resuming the bridge and deciding slash versus refund, sits with OpenGov, not the halter or the Fellowship.
+The halter must not resolve, or a malicious caller could hold the bridge down or reopen it to suit their exploit.
+The Fellowship should not, since judging whether an incident is over is an operational call, not the technical stewardship it exists for.
+OpenGov is the natural authority and is always available, so no automatic time-based resume is needed.
+The asymmetry is intentional.

 ### Implementation

 The proposed implementation starts with an entry point extrinsic, `halt`, on Bridge Hub (in a new pallet).
 The extrinsic requires a DOT deposit.
 Once a valid deposit has been reserved, the pallet state changes to `Halted` and the bridge is halted in both directions.
 The halt is graceful: messages that were already in flight, in either direction, are held and sent once the bridge resumes rather than being lost, with one bounded exception on the P→E side described below.
 Once in the `Halted` state, follow-up calls to the `halt` will fail.